 The basic steps to configure the workflow in xMatters are: create a user for the integration (this is optional but it makes it easier to identify which integrations are making requests and adding information to logs), download and import the workflow, configure the endpoint to point to your ServiceNow instance, and gather the inbound triggers URLs and response identifiers.

-The integration requires a user who can authenticate REST requests from ServiceNow to xMatters when working with events.
+The integration requires a user who can authenticate REST requests from ServiceNow to xMatters when working with alerts.
 The necessary permissions are provided by the "REST Web Service User" role in xMatters.
 See Create an integration user for more information on creating an integration user.